Costa Rica Moves Towards Development Of Wellness Tourism Projects

 Among the companies that have representatives are La Cusinga Lodge, Hotel Río Celeste Hideaway, Largarta Lodge, Místico Park, Parque Selvatura, Hotel Amor Arenal, Hotel Hacienda Guachipelín, Costa Rica Inspirations, EcoWellness & Travel, Hotel Planet Hollywood and Four Season Costa Rica and to the representation of the academy with the National Technical University.

-TIP: Get updates on upcoming Costa Rican Retreats & Events by joining our newsletter.
-Don't miss out on what's happening around you!
+TIP: Get our latest content by joining our newsletter.
+Don't miss out on news that matter in Costa Rica.
 Click here.

 Great benefits